shoaibashfaq/CodePathIOSPreWork/README.txt

 3. Snapchat
       - Live Location: Really interesting to see where my family and friends are and what they're up to.
       - Snap Streaks: Wholesome streaks keeps me updated about my friends and family.
 Its fun to compete on who has the longest streaks.

+## My App Idea
+A unbiqutoius problem in Masjids (the Muslim area to pray), is that worshippers often forget to mute their phones.
+This forgetfullness distrurbs the congregation when praying.
+I am thinking of creating an application that uses geoinformation to automatically mute phones or set them to vibaration once they enter the premisies of the masjid.
+This application will also include basic Muslim prayer information.